shakythesherpa/OnSSET_GIS_Extraction_notebook/README.md

 This repository contains:
 * An environment .yml file needed for generating a fully functioning python 3.7 environment necessary for the clustering algorithm.
 * The clustering code and related functions.
 These files also have instructions for how to run the code
+* An example case for Benin containing inputs and outputs

 ## Installing and running the extraction notebook